American Airlines Flight 625: Accident

+Investigation

-Ultimately, the NTSB attributed the crash to pilot error on the approach.
+Ultimately, the National Transportation Safety Board (NTSB) attributed the accident to pilot error on the approach.
 The maximum flap setting of 40 degrees was never applied, which meant that the aircraft's speed was 10 kn higher than VREF as it crossed the runway threshold.
 This, combined with the fact that the aircraft 'floated' from turbulent winds in the area, meant that it was already 2300 ft down the runway at the point of touchdown.
 The pilots did not brake, and proceeded to apply full throttle three seconds after touchdown in an attempt at a go-around.
 However, they were unable to reach takeoff speed because the 727's engines are slow-responding, taking about 6.6 seconds to power up.
 After five seconds of waiting for power, and with only 700 ft of runway left, the pilot panicked, according to the report, and applied full brakes.
 Further, the pilot forgot to apply reverse engine thrust until immediately before impact.